Psychiatric Advance Directives: The New Frontier in Mental Health Law Reform in Australia?

 Showing items related by title, author, creator and subject.

 Power in Planning: Self-Determination Through Psychiatric Advance Directives.
-Pocket Folder Contains: Introduction and Summary; Consumers and Providers Speak Out; Analysis of State Laws; Lessons and Recommendations; Psychiatric Advance Directive: Forms to Prepare an Advance Directive for Mental Health Decisionmaking (C1998, 2003) Unknown author (Bazelon Center for Mental Health Law, 2003-03)
+Pocket Folder Contains: Introduction and Summary; Consumers and Providers Speak Out; Analysis of State Laws; Lessons and Recommendations; Psychiatric Advance Directive: Forms to Prepare an Advance Directive for Mental Health Decisionmaking (C1998, 2003) Unknown creator (Bazelon Center for Mental Health Law, 2003-03)